-Trauma is the emotional response to highly distressing events that lasts long after the event.
+Trauma is the emotional response to distressing events that lasts long after the event.
 Most people associate trauma with catastrophic events like war or a natural disaster.
-But trauma also describes many very personal, hurtful, but equally disturbing, events.
-Psychotherapy like Eye Movement Desensitization and Reprocessing can help you change problematic beliefs that develop as a result of trauma and help you develop a new perspective about the traumatic experience.
-We can also work to reduce the intensity of trauma-related physical reactions such as anxiety or panic and emotions such as shame and guilt.
+But trauma also describes many very personal, hurtful, but equally disturbing, events that can significantly impact one's self-esteem, trust of others, or sense of responsibility among many other things.
+Psychotherapy like Eye Movement Desensitization and Reprocessing can help you change problematic beliefs that develop as a result of distressing events and help you develop a permanent, healthy perspective about yourself as well as the event.

 It is natural to feel nervous sometimes because it is a normal reaction to stress.
-However, when anxiety is not temporary but persists for long periods of time, it can severely impact your ability to function at school, work or social situations, especially if you cope by avoiding situations or experiences that make you anxious.
+However, when anxiety is not temporary but persists for long periods of time, it can severely impact your ability to function at work, social situations or school, especially if you cope by avoiding situations or experiences that make you anxious.
 We can help you uncover the underlying causes of your worries and fears and develop healthier coping mechanisms and problem-solving skills.